 Color and cut out the animals.

 a.)
-Make an L-shaped paper tab and glue this at the back of the animal's body.
-Position the tab at the bottom portion of the animal (bottom tab) or at the sides (side tab).
+L-shaped tabs - make an L-shaped paper tab and glue this at the back of the animal.
+Position the tab at the bottom edge of the animal to make a bottom tab or at the sides for a side tab.